Table of Contents

 - shaking of the head or scratching of the ears

-For example, if your dog has an itchy skin and scratching due to allergies, this will cause an open sore or wound on the skin that will later become infected.
+For example, if your dog has itchy skin and scratching due to allergies, this will cause an open sore or wound on the skin that will later become infected.

 Below, we discuss more on what you need to know about these treatments, as well as review and rank the best dog skin infection treatment available over the counter:

 How to Treat Skin Infections in Dogs

-Your vet should always be the first source on what best dog skin infection treatment to use and how to use it.
+Your vet should always be the first source on the best dog skin infection treatment to use and how to use it.

-Sarcoptes mites (or scabies in dogs), allergies and, finally, bacteria, which is a result of a pet having any mentioned dog skin conditions.
+Sarcoptes mites (or scabies in dogs), allergies, and, finally, bacteria, which is a result of a pet having any mentioned dog skin conditions.

 Rule Out Internal Causes of Your Dog's Skin Condition

-Dog skin conditions and problems can be caused by serious diseases like cancer, Cushing's disease, autoimmune disease, hyperthyroidism or hormone imbalances in the canine's body.
+Dog skin conditions and problems can be caused by serious diseases like cancer, Cushing's disease, autoimmune disease, hyperthyroidism, or hormone imbalances in the canine's body.